smcueto/salientAlert/README.md

 # Salient Alert
 ### By Stephanie Cueto

-Application that helps you and your loved ones from being targeted unfairly from deportation and avoid ICE Raids.
+Salient Alert is a online community space for people to report ICE Raids or Checkpoints that are happening.
+It is an application that helps you and your loved ones from being targeted unfairly from deportation and avoid ICE Raids.

-Signal is a online community space for people to report ICE Raids or Checkpoints that are happening.
 You will be able to see them and reported online via web app.

 ***Tech Stack***: React, Express, MongoDB, Node, Yarn, and Brew
 * This project Builds of the Guidelines of ***Techtonica's Final Project***